-In the last article I wrote, What Kind of Woman Does an Abusive Man Go For?, I talked about ten strengths that actually work against her when she’s been targeted and groomed by an emotional abuser in an intimate partner relationship.
+In the last article I wrote, “How Do Abusive Men Pick Their Victims?”
+I talked about ten strengths that actually work against her when she’s been targeted and groomed by an emotional abuser in an intimate partner relationship.
 Today, I’d like to talk about how she can harness those very same strengths to get her abuser out of her head and find freedom and peace.

 1. She has the kind of character that puts the needs of others before her own.